The Domestics: Plot

 Mark encounters William Cunningham, a flamboyant madman.
 He discovers William has captured Nathan and Steven, who has caught up to them.
 William holds him at gunpoint and forces him to fight a large slave.
 While fighting, Mark is thrown into William, and takes the opportunity to kill him then free the slave.
 Nathan decides to forgive Mark and depart with Steven, ending his quest for vengeance.

 Mark reunites with Nina at the house and the two rekindle their relationship.
 However, they are captured by Gamblers, brought to their clubhouse and forced to play Russian Roulette.
 After Mark is shot in the shoulder, Nina breaks free, grabs a gun and shoots the game's host.
 The two escape on a stolen car.
 They finally make it to her parents' house and learns from neighbors that her parents had died.
 After getting his wounds treated, Mark discovers Nina's father's prized Wildey Hunter pistol has been stolen.

-Nina learns their neighbor Phil is in cahoot with Gamblers.
+Nina learns their neighbor Phil is in cahoots with Gamblers.
 Tipped off by Phil, the gang arrives at the neighborhood.
 A violent gun battle ensues, with Mark and Nina being supported by another neighbor as well as Betsy.
 The two Plowmen join the fight, killing their way to Betsy.
 In the end, the Plowmen and most of the Gamblers are killed.
 Betsy gives Mark the wedding ring Nina left at the abandoned house.
 She is fatally shot by the remaining Gambler, whom Nina shoots dead.

-Entering Phil's house, Nina discovers his corpse, having died from stab wounds to the abdoments.
+Entering Phil's house, Nina discovers his corpse, having died from stab wounds to the abdomen.
 His killer is revealed to be another neighbor's child, confirming the existence of the rumored children's gang.
 She also finds her father's Wildey.

 Mark and Nina briefly rest at her parents', then pack up and leave.
 A radio broadcast by Crazy Al updates his listeners about a couple (referring to Mark and Nina) rumored to have eliminated Gamblers in Milwaukee.
 He conveys them as both a warning issued to other gangs and a sign of hope for change to the domestics.